yhs0602/documentation/docs/getting_started.rst

                                                         - Compatible with *Gym/Gymnasium* environments                                 - Limited flexibility (fixed algorithms, adjustable hyperparameters)
                                                         - Easiest way to use Intel MKL for acceleration: `pip install rltools[mkl]`
 :ref:`Native: In-Source <native>`                       - Full performance                                                             - Versioning issues (this is basically forking |RLT|)
-                                                        - Simple setup to reproduce the examples
+                                                        - Easily reproduces the examples
-                                                        - Maintained tuned training configurations in the |RLT| Zoo :ref:`Native: No CMake <native-no-cmake>`               - Full performance
+                                                        - Tuned training configurations maintained in the |RLT| Zoo :ref:`Native: No CMake <native-no-cmake>`               - Full performance
                                                         - Great for purists who hate CMake and build-systems in general                - No automatic interoperability with IDEs for e.g. debugging
                                                         - Shows that |RLT| is actually dependency-free